-The District also provides a Behavioral Management Tool within Infinite Campus that must be used to document behavioral incidences and consequences.
+The District also provides a Behavioral Management Tool within Infinite Campus that must be used todocument behavioral incidences and consequences.
 An associated MTSS tab and/or counselingtab must be used to document supports for students.
 Further training and support in IC and/or the MTSS tab may be provided for any team needing further assistance.
-Please contact IC and MTSS-SELDepartments.
+Please contact IC and MTSS/SELDepartments.

-"Minor" behavioral events should in most instances be addressed by the classroom teacher and/or responsible party (e.g., duty teacher), including the re-teaching of expectations, documented in Infinite Campus, and if pervasive (e.g., more than three), communicated to the parents/guardian.
+"Minor" behavioral events should in most instances be addressed by the classroom teacher and/or responsible party (e.g., duty teacher), including the re-teaching of expectations, documented in InfiniteCampus, and if pervasive (e.g., more than three), communicated to the parents/guardian.
 If a student displays the same minor behavior incident three times within a 10-day period, it results in a "Major" infraction.
-Three incidents in this brief amount of time likely suggests a pattern of behavior and as such should prompt the teacher with administrative support to try and identify environmental circumstances or antecedents that may be influencing or triggering the behavior.

 "Major" disciplinary offenses are outlined in the District Behavior Matrix and should be addressed by site and/or district level administration (to include Deans).
-A written report of the "major" offense describing the incident must be sent with the student to the office as soon as possible.
+A written report of the "major" offense describingthe incident must be sent with the student to the office as soon as possible.
 Administration must document the incident in Infinite Campus and ensure the parents/guardians are notified.

-Disciplinary action may be imposed on a student for engaging in "minor" unacceptable behavior, and/ora "major" infraction when a student participates in, and/or attends any school sponsored activity, is on the premises of any public school, or on any bus.
-School organizations, clubs and athletic teams may adopt rules, which shall govern student conduct and which are in accordance with the law and District administrative procedures.
+Disciplinary action may be imposed on a student for engaging in "minor" unacceptable behavior, and/ora "major" infraction when a student participates in, and/or attends any school sponsored activity, is on the premises of any public school, or on any school bus.
+School organizations, clubs and athletic teams may adopt rules, which shall govern student conduct, and which are in accordance with the law and District administrative procedures.
 Judgment and discretion should be used in all cases where disciplinary consequences are provided.
 Every effort should be made to resolve potential disciplinary problems through discussion, re-teaching of expectations, and/or district counseling and psychological services.